 In the end we gave up.
 We were happy to settle for a sufficient amount to take the pressure off us for a while.
 Then it was off to Jerez.

 For some reason the satnav wouldn't accept the co-ordinates I'd given it, insisting it needed a road name.
-This is the second time it's done that to us on this trip.
+It's the second time it's done that to us on this trip.
 It worked to our advantage though because after we pulled in to a service area I checked my options and changed our destination to our advantage as it turned out.
 Instead of just having a free piece of concrete to stand on, we have a Camperstop with all facilities (GPS: N36.71298° W6.10965°), a Ford dealership next door and a Lidl and large Mercadona supermarket not far down the road, and to top it all across the road from the supermarkets are not one but two filling stations, both selling Autogas, so when we leave here we'll have another session of button pushing.

 We were greeted by our host with a very nice glass of chilled sherry, then taken to our parking spot.
 Once we were hooked up I tested the boiler again and it is still functioning, so fingers crossed for a nice hot shower again tomorrow.
 There are two unisex toilet/shower cubicles here to use, but I seldom trust the hygiene standards and habits of my fellow man, and so I think we'll be using our own.

-So tomorrow is to be a whole day in Jerez and include something The Chef really wanted to do the last time we were here, and yes - we will be going there in a taxi.
+So tomorrow is to be a whole day in Jerez and include something The Chef wanted to do the last time we were here, and yes - we will be going there in a taxi.

 So as this is Jerez, famous for its sherry production, I shall pass on some insight in to sherry, should it be of interest to you.